ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 On the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`CURVATURE <ansys.meshing.prime.SizingType.CURVATURE>`
 parameter sizes based on the scope based on the local curvature.
 The size is small when the local curvature is large and vice versa.
-This code shows how to use the :class:`CurvatureSizingParams <ansys.meshing.prime.CurvatureSizingParams>` class to specify the mininum and maximum size, growth rate, and normal angle:
+This code shows how to use the :class:`CurvatureSizingParams <ansys.meshing.prime.CurvatureSizingParams>` class to specify the minimum and maximum size, growth rate, and normal angle:

 .. code:: python